How to Prepare Your Airbnb or Holiday Cottage for Christmas

 Make sure your kitchen is fully stocked

-Christmas is a time when families and close friends reunite and celebrate.
-The winter weather means guests are likely to spend time indoors, so include fun games and activities that families can enjoy together.
+Christmas is a time when families and close friends reunite and celebrate the holidays.
+The classic British winter weather means guests are likely to spend time indoors, so include fun games and activities that families can enjoy together.
+Provide a selection of board games, such as Scrabble, Monopoly, Jenga, Pictionary, Cluedo, Trivial Pursuit, a pack of cards or karaoke.
+Arts and crafts are a great idea for children.

 Provide a what’s on guide